Grassroots Party: California

 In 2016, musician and martial artist Marvin Sotelo ran for U.S. House of Representatives in California's 40th congressional district as a Grassroots Party candidate.
 In California the top two vote-getters in the primary advance to the general election.
 Sotelo did not make it onto the ballot.

 Publications

 The Canvas

 The Canvas, the newsletter of the Grassroots Party of Minnesota, was published quarterly from 1991 until 1996.
 It reached a circulation of 5,000 printed copies.

 The name of The Canvas was inspired by Webster's Dictionary definition of the word, which literally means "hempen."

-From 1991–1994, The Canvas newsletter was designed and edited by Dan Vacek.
+From 1991 to 1994, The Canvas newsletter was designed and edited by Dan Vacek.
 During 1992, The Canvas was co-edited by Roger Gibian.
 In 1994–1995, Will Shetterly edited and produced The Canvas for several issues.
 In 1996, an issue of the newsletter was edited by Steven Anderson, and the last issue, published for the 1996 elections, was edited by Tim Davis.